 Golf instructor Butch Harmon spoke to John Daly last week, but said he did not offer an apology for parting ways with the troubled golfer after reports that Daly had been drinking in a hospitality tent at a March PGA Tour event.

-I told him that he had no one to blame but himself, that 'until you start realizing that you're the cause of all this and get some help, you're going to continue to have problems.'
+"I told him that he had no one to blame but himself, that 'until you start realizing that you're the cause of all this and get some help, you're going to continue to have problems.'
 I told him I would be glad to help.
-But I wasn't going to retract anything that I said.
+But I wasn't going to retract anything that I said."

+"I called [Harmon] the other day and he said he realized he didn't get his facts right and he felt bad about it," Daly said Wednesday.
+"He has apologized to me.
 After what Butch said my marketability went right down.
-I told him, 'you cost me quite a bit of money through the stuff that you said, I wish you would have called me then you could have got the facts straight.'
+I told him, 'You cost me quite a bit of money through the stuff that you said, I wish you would have called me when you could have got the facts straight.'"